ICA2026 Logo

 Across many parts of the world, the demand for actuarial expertise is growing rapidly; yet the supply of qualified actuaries remains unevenly distributed.

-This session explores a critical global challenge: How do we move from actuarial shortage to sustainable scale in markets where expertise is needed most?
+How do we move from actuarial shortage to sustainable scale in markets where expertise is needed most?

 Using Africa as a case study, we will examine: